 Traditional IBS Treatments

 Symptom control is the main goal of traditional medical treatments of IBS.
-There are lifestyle (i.e., relaxation, exercise, sleep) changes, as well as dietary changes (i.e., increasing fiber, avoiding caffeine, lactose, and large meals), that patients can try.
+There are lifestyle (e.g., relaxation, exercise, sleep) changes, as well as dietary changes (e.g., increasing fiber, avoiding caffeine, lactose, and large meals), that patients can try.
 The medications prescribed can be anticholinergic (to control spasms), Bisacodyl and Lubiprostone (for constipation), Loperamide (for diarrhea), antidepressants, and Rifaximin (an antibiotic).
-Even with these medications, and their side-effects and costs, IBS can still last for a lifetime, and it can be quite disabling.
+Even with these medications, and their side-effects and costs, IBS could still last for a lifetime, and it can be quite disabling.
 Medications should be the last solution patients try.
 There are more natural alternatives that can work, without the side effects and dependency on medications.2

 Chiropractic Care for IBS

-There is anecdotal evidence that spinal manipulation can help patients with IBS, since chiropractic care can restore body balance and decrease stress.
+There is anecdotal evidence that spinal manipulation can help patients with IBS, since chiropractic care is able to restore body balance and decrease stress.
 The nerves that affect the intestinal tract can be “balanced” by chiropractic adjustments.
-Chiropractors may also recommend dietary changes.3 Some of these dietary modifications may include avoiding certain foods (especially allergens and gas-producing foods), increasing fiber intake, and consuming probiotics (helpful digestive bacteria) and digestive enzymes.
+Chiropractors may also recommend dietary changes.3 Some of these dietary modifications might include avoiding certain foods (especially allergens and gas-producing foods), increasing fiber intake, and consuming probiotics (helpful digestive bacteria) and digestive enzymes.
 The patient may wish to seek a doctor’s help in identifying previously unknown allergens, though these tests have been known to produce false positives.
-Peppermint oil and lemon balm may also be suggested.
+Peppermint oil and lemon balm might also be suggested.
 “IBS patients do better [when treated] in a more holistic model,” according to Gerard E. Mullin, MD, MHS, CNS, CNSP, Director of Integrative GI Nutrition Services and Capsule Endoscopy at Johns Hopkins Hospital.
 Interestingly, patients may come to a chiropractor for other conditions, such as depression, migraines, or fibromyalgia, and end up with treatment for their IBS.
-Through restoring the “digestive flora” and stress relief through nutritional supplementation (“magnesium, B complex vitamins and pantothenic acid”), chiropractors can help patients function better after their adjustments.
-4 Chiropractic care offers an alternative to costly medications (and their side effects) while providing patients with a holistic approach to their well-being.
+Through restoring the “digestive flora” and stress relief through nutritional supplementation (“magnesium, B complex vitamins and pantothenic acid”), chiropractors can help patients function better after their adjustments.4 Chiropractic care offers an alternative to costly medications (and their side effects) while providing patients with a holistic approach to their well-being.